Analyzing your NPS data can help you identify where your detractors are getting the wrong idea from what you promise them.

 Alternatively, you can also identify the types of leads that will waste time by looking at your detractors.
-These are poor-fit leads who are likely taking up valuable customer support time and are likely to churn anyways.
+These are poor-fit leads who are likely to take up valuable customer support time and are likely to churn anyways.
 P

 ay particular attention to their company size, industry, and any use cases they mention in their responses.
 If solopreneurs are consistently disappointed after purchasing your product, then it’s time to stop selling and marketing to them.